 Best Time to Trek the Simien Mountains

 The Simien Mountains are a vast mountain range whose highest peak stands at 14,872 feet, making it one of the highest mountains in Africa.
 Trekking here is fantastic, not only because of the scenery, gorges, and streams but also because you get a chance to look for endemic wildlife like the gelada baboon and the walia ibex.
 The best time to trek is from September to November, when it's dry, green, and relatively dust-free.
 October, in particular, can be spectacular because this is when the mountain wildflowers are in full bloom.

 Best Time to Visit the Omo Valley

-With more than 50 tribes living in the Omo River region of southwestern Ethiopia, it's a fascinating destination for those interested in African culture.
-The remote location, which is barely accessible by 4 wheel-drive, means that traditional customs and beliefs are very much intact for most of these tribes.
-This region has two rainy seasons - one lasting from March to June, and a shorter one in November.
+With eight distinct tribes living in the Omo River region of southwestern Ethiopia, it's a fascinating destination for those interested in African culture.
+The remote location, which is barely accessible by four-wheel drive, means that traditional customs and beliefs are very much intact for most of these tribes.
+This region has two rainy seasons, with one lasting from March to June, and a shorter one in November.
 Access is often impossible during these times, so planning your trip for the dry season is essential.

 Best Time to Visit the Danakil Depression

 Danakil is one of the hottest places on earth, with daytime temperatures easily reaching 122 degrees Fahrenheit.
 It's a fascinating destination where you can witness the age-old tradition of salt caravans, experience Afar culture, and marvel at a myriad of active volcanoes.
 If you've ever felt the urge to visit another planet, you'll love the extraordinary landscapes of this region.
 To avoid feeling like you're boiling alive, however, make sure to visit during the cooler months of November to March.